zrythm/zrythm/doc/user/editing/edit-tools.rst

 ..
-SPDX-FileCopyrightText: © 2020, 2022 Alexandros Theodotou <alex@zrythm.org>
+SPDX-FileCopyrightText: © 2020, 2022, 2024 Alexandros Theodotou <alex@zrythm.org>
+..
 SPDX-License-Identifier: GFDL-1.3-invariants-or-later
+..
 This is part of the Zrythm Manual.
    See the file index.rst for copying conditions.

-.. _edit-tools:

 Edit Tools
 ==========